GGami/libraryadmin/README.md

   - An alotted amount of time will be given to the library staff in order for them to find and reserve the material.
   - Note that after reservation, a status will appear beside the material on your dashboard to notify you if it is availble for pick up at the University Library.
 It would take a few minutes or hours before the material will be available depending on the queue and time of reservation.
   -

+*Approving of Request
+  - Approving of Registration can be found in the right side of the admin dashboard just beside the server load box panel, together with other requests and approvals.
+  - Requests for Registration should only be approved upon the personal appearance of the individual to ensure authenticity.
+  -
+  - Approving the reservation of material